VioletSn/MKV_Batch_Editor/README.md

 Now you only have to move the .bat file around and not the main script (more useful if you are editing the main script and dont want multiple versions).

+**Note:** There is a debug option at the end of line 3 in the .bat file which can be set to either true or false if you want a cleaner output window with less information.

 **Note:** If there are files moved in or out of the folder the script needs restart.
-**Note:** There is a debug option on line 4 of the !Master.ps1 which can be set to $false if you want a more clean output window and less information.

 ## Functions